-These evaluations assist in monitoring the progress of the intern in mastering the theological, professional, and personal skills which are necessary for ordination as a pastor or deacon in the Evangelical Lutheran Church in America.
+These evaluations assist in monitoring the progress of the Intern in mastering the theological, professional, and personal skills which are necessary for ordination as a pastor or deacon in the Evangelical Lutheran Church in America.

-All evaluation forms are available on the Wartburg web site, ELCA website and MyWTS.
+All evaluation forms are available on the Wartburg website, ELCA website and the Internship Castle Commons Page: MN370

 The first evaluation and mid-internship evaluations are especially useful for the seminary in providing oversight to the internship year.
 Encouragement can be given and problems addressed when these forms are used to provide honest and compassionate evaluation.
-This report and evaluation also aim to foster discussion between intern, supervisor, and LIC about issues which promote a candidate's readiness for ministry.
+This report and evaluation also aim to foster discussion between Intern, supervisor, and LIC about issues which promote a candidate's readiness for ministry.

 The twelve-month/final evaluation has special importance insofar as it is used by the seminary and the synodical candidacy committee in measuring the successful completion of the internship year.
-For this reason, the Final Evaluation asks for more detail than the earlier evaluations of the intern's progress.
+For this reason, the Final Evaluation asks for more detail than the earlier evaluations of the Intern's progress.